 Posted June 14, 2017

 In the past decade, “big data analytics” (or “big data”) has grown dramatically in business.
 Big data can help develop and execute strategy—as in Google and Facebook’s ad businesses, and Amazon and Netflix’s recommendation engines.
-Seeing these huge tech successes, many decided to just emulate how big data is used, hoping that big data analytics alone can substitute for long-term growth strategy.
+Seeing these huge tech successes, many decided to just emulate how big data is used, hoping that big data analytics alone can drive development of long-term growth strategy.
 This belief is a delusion.

 Winning strategies require that businesses discover new or improved experiences that could be most valued (though unarticulated) by customers, and redesign their businesses to profitably deliver these experiences.
 Big data can increase communication efficiency and short-term sales, or “clicks”, but changing the most crucial customer experiences can transform behaviors, attitudes, and loyalty, leading to major growth.
 Such insight is best found in many businesses by in-depth exploration and analysis of individual customers—and cannot be found in the correlations of big data.
 Some questions are easiest answered with big data, but availability of data should not drive what questions to ask.
 Data-driven priorities can obscure fundamental strategic questions, e.g. what could customers gain by doing business with us—what value proposition should we deliver, and how?